 What is NFC?

-With NFC, a user waves their smartphone over an NFC compatible device to send or receive information without needing to touch the devices together or go through multiple steps setting up a connection.
+With NFC, a user waves their smartphone over an NFC-compatible device to send or receive information without needing to touch the devices together or go through multiple steps to set up a connection.
 Fast and convenient, NFC technology first gained popularity in parts of Europe and Asia and is quickly spreading throughout the United States.